As a farmer, you have enough to worry about without losing sleep over your operating loan.

-What does ‘collateral’ or ‘security’ mean for my loan?
+What does ‘collateral’ or ‘security’ mean for my operating loan?

 Collateral and security are often used interchangeably.
 Technically, collateral is what is used by a borrower to secure a loan.
 For instance, you might pledge a farm as collateral to secure your operating loan.
 Not all loans require collateral – it depends on the type of loan, the lender, and your creditworthiness (among other things).

 Collateral can consist of a number of different assets.
 For instance: land, building, equipment, and livestock can all consist of collateral.
 What you can use as collateral will depend on your lender and the type of loan that you’re taking out.
 Typically, you will not be able to use the same collateral for multiple loans, although this will depend on the terms of your loans.